massive-oss/mcover/README.md

 MassiveCover (MCover)
 ======================

 MassiveCover is a collection of macro based cross-platform code coverage and quality tools.

-It currently includes code coverage and function entry/exit logging, and supports the js, flash, neko and cpp and php targets in Haxe
+MassiveCover runs on all main Haxe targets including js, flash, neko, cpp and php.

 To install mcover: